 - Are there gender, age or other factors to account for when selecting or electing representatives?

-- What can you do to improve the representation of young women or other groups that may be less represented in your governance?
+- What can you do to improve the representation of young women and other groups who may be less represented in your governance?

 Representation